Timbuktu: Sankoré

+The Sankoré Madrasah, also called the Sankoré Mosque, was built in the 14th-15th century and played a central role in Timbuktu's intellectual and educational landscape.
+Its libraries housed thousands of manuscripts on subjects ranging from theology to astronomy.

+Sidi Yahya

+The Sidi Yahya Mosque, founded in 1400 by Sheikh El-Mokhtar Hamalla, held both religious and mystical significance for the people of Timbuktu.
+It was named after its first Imam, Sidi Yahya al-Tadelsi.
+The Sidi Yahya mosque is one of the oldest mosques in Timbuktu.
+Construction was completed in 1440.

 Cultural events

 The best-known cultural event is the Festival au Désert.
 When the Tuareg rebellion ended in 1996 under the Konaré administration, 3,000 weapons were burned in a ceremony dubbed the Flame of Peace on 29 March 2007 – to commemorate the ceremony, a monument was built.
 The Festival au Désert, to celebrate the peace treaty, was held every January in the desert, 75 km from the city until 2010.

 The week-long festival of Mawloud is held every January, and celebrates the birthday of Muhammed; the city's "most cherished manuscripts" are read publicly, and are a central part of this celebration.
 It was originally a Shi'ite festival from Persia and arriving in Timbuktu around 1600.
 The "most joyful occasion on Timbuktu's calendar", it combines "rituals of Sufi Islam with celebrating Timbuktu's rich literary traditions".
 It is a "period of feasting, singing, and dancing ...
 It culminated with an evening gathering of thousands of people in the large sandy square in front of the Sankor é Mosque and a public reading of some of the city's most treasured manuscripts."

 Annually, during the winter, Timbuktu has hosted the Living Together festival since 2015.